Robotics Kits Driving Innovation in Public Libraries

 CBC Kids News aimed to teach students to discern media misinformation in a fun and teacher-friendly way, recognizing the prevalent issue in today’s media landscape.

-New Coding Content to Augment Existing Math Resources
+New Coding Content Augments Existing Math Resources

 Dynamic Classroom produces math resources for grades 3-12.
 They needed support integrating coding content into their materials, focusing on grades 3-9 in Ontario.